BAI-Yeqi/SF2F_PyTorch/README.md

-# Speech Fusion to Face: Bridging the Gap Between Human's Vocal Characteristics and Facial Imaging
+# ACMMM '22: Speech Fusion to Face: Bridging the Gap Between Human's Vocal Characteristics and Facial Imaging

 This is the officical PyTorch implementation for the paper *Speech Fusion to Face: Bridging the Gap Between Human's Vocal Characteristics and Facial Imaging*.